carbon-language/carbon-lang/llvm/docs/LibFuzzer.rst

 Introduction
 ============

-LibFuzzer is a library for in-process, coverage-guided, evolutionary fuzzing of other libraries.
+LibFuzzer is in-process, coverage-guided, evolutionary fuzzing engine.

-LibFuzzer is similar in concept to American Fuzzy Lop (AFL_), but it performs all of its fuzzing inside a single process.
-This in-process fuzzing can be more restrictive and fragile, but is potentially much faster as there is no overhead for process start-up.

-The fuzzer is linked with the library under test, and feeds fuzzed inputs to the library via a specific fuzzing entrypoint (aka "target function"); the fuzzer then tracks which areas of the code are reached, and generates mutations on the corpus of input data in order to maximize the code coverage.
-The code coverage information for libFuzzer is provided by LLVM's SanitizerCoverage_ instrumentation.
+LibFuzzer is linked with the library under test, and feeds fuzzed inputs to the library via a specific fuzzing entrypoint (aka "target function"); the fuzzer then tracks which areas of the code are reached, and generates mutations on the corpus of input data in order to maximize the code coverage.
+The code coverage
+information for libFuzzer is provided by LLVM's SanitizerCoverage_ instrumentation.